ellysh/video-game-bots/GLOSSARY.md

 Deathmatch is a gameplay mode with the goal to kill as many other players as possible until a certain condition or limit is reached. <a href="https://en.wikipedia.org/wiki/Deathmatch">Read more</a>

+## Debugging

+Debugging is a methodical process of finding and reducing the number of bugs, or defects, in a computer program, thus making it behave as expected. <a href="https://en.wikipedia.org/wiki/Debugging">Read more</a>

 ## Devices

 Peripheral Device is a device that is used to put information into or get information out of the computer. <a href="https://en.wikipedia.org/wiki/Peripheral">Read more</a>